-There are two types of individuals who, although they have significant responsibility for student and campus activities, are not Campus Security Authorities under Clery:
+There are two types of individuals who, although they have significant responsibility for student and campus activities, are not Campus Security Authorities.
+They are:

-- Pastoral counselor: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor on campus. - Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
+- Pastoral counselor: A person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor on campus.
+(Do not have one at this time) - Professional counselor: A person whose official responsibilities include providing mental health counseling to members of the institution's community and who is functioning within the scope of his or her license or certification.
 This definition applies even to professional counselors who are not employees of the institution, but are under contract to provide counseling at the institution.

-Annual Security Report1
+Annual Security Report

 The Jeanne Clery Act requires that an annual security report containing crime figures of specific crimes be forwarded to the U.S. Department of Education and be made available to the community.
-The crimes that are required to be reported under the Clery Act include:
+The crimes that are required to be reported under the Clery Act includes:

-Murder/Non-Negligent Manslaughter, Negligent Manslaughter, Forcible Sex Offenses, Non-Forcible Sex Offenses, Robbery, Burglary, Aggravated Assault, Motor Vehicle Theft, Arson, Domestic Violence, Dating Violence and Stalking.
-2 Additionally, the University must report statistics of arrests or disciplinary referrals for liquor, drug, and weapons offenses, and for hate crimes.
+murder/ non-negligent manslaughter, negligent manslaughter, forcible sex offenses, non-forcible sex offenses, robbery, burglary, aggravated assault, motor vehicle theft, arson, domestic violence, dating violence and stalking.1 Additionally, the University must report statistics of arrests or disciplinary referrals for liquor, drug, and weapons offenses, and for hate crimes.